endgameapp/piwikpro-gtm-serverside-ga4/README.md

 - login: when a user logins in the application
 - sign_up: when a user signups
 - share: social shares
+- begin_checkout: this will be measured as a cart update because we will know the entire contents of the cart at this stage.
+Assumption is that the cart contents cannot be changed in the checkout page, otherwise the data will be not reliable.
+If your shop does allow to change the cart contents in the checkout page then please uncomment the commented lines in the template code near the begin_checkout event.
+We will measure begin_checkout as custom event in such a case.

 ## Custom events (all your remaining GA4 events)
 Additionally, you can use the mapping settings inside the tag settings to provide Piwik PRO with the right Event Category, Action and Value.
 If the GA4 event is not mapped but still send to Piwik Pro, then it will get listed under Event Category 'ga4_events' with the event name set as Event Action.